calsim113/Microsoft_AZ204/notes.md

 - Virtual Disk.
 At least one per VM to host the OS.

 Methods to create an Azure Virtual Machine
-- Azure Portal
+- Azure Portal.
 First, you define the basics, disks, networking, management, advancement, tags.
 Then, you define the instance details: name, region, availability options, image (available in selecte region), size, azure spot instance (setting to let Azure take compute power from you if needed).
 Next, create a username and password for admin control of the VM.
 With linux, you can also add a SSH public key.
 Lastly, select which VM network ports are accessible from the public internet.
 You can further customize the network configurations from the networking tab.
 - Azure CLI
 - Azure Powershell (Az Module)
 - Azure ARM Templates